omatron22/GPIB-to-SQL-DLL/README.md

 # GPIB-to-SQL-DLL
 VISA Instrument Interface Library

-This library provides a robust interface for VISA-compliant instruments, streamlining the data retrieval process and ensuring its secure storage in an SQLite database.
+This automates the data retrieval process for VISA-compliant machines and stores it in an SQLite database.
 While it is primarily optimized for LabVIEW, its flexible design ensures compatibility with various platforms.

-Features
+Since ExperiorLabs is restricted to LabVIEW, a DLL was needed to write code and automate the processes to save time.

-The library offers seamless communication, enabling smooth interaction with VISA-compliant instruments.
-It supports two primary modes of data retrieval: raw data retrieval and voltage-to-pressure conversion.
-An integrated SQLite functionality offers an efficient storage solution, capturing readings alongside vital metadata such as timestamps, channel details, and configuration data.
-Moreover, the library is equipped with directory management functions, ensuring the necessary directories for data storage exist and creating them if not.
-Users also have the flexibility to set custom paths for the SQLite database, with the system providing valuable feedback about the operation.
+This supports two primary modes of data retrieval: raw data retrieval and voltage-to-pressure conversion.
+An integrated SQLite functionality captures readings and vital metadata (timestamps, channel details, and configuration data.)
+The library also contains directory management functions.
+It checks if the necessary directories for data storage exist and creates them if not.
+Users also have the flexibility to set custom paths for the SQLite database, with the system providing feedback.

-Integration with LabVIEW

-For those looking to harness the library's capabilities within LabVIEW, the integration process is straightforward.
-Begin by importing the library into your LabVIEW project.
+For integration into LabVIEW: The integration process is straightforward.
+Start by importing the library into your LabVIEW project.
 Once imported, you can insert the commands and functions as required by your specific application.

-Prerequisites

 It's worth noting that the SQLite and VISA libraries are essential for the optimal functioning of this system.
-The good news is that both have been compiled directly into the DLL, ensuring efficient and hassle-free operations without the need for external dependencies.
+But both are compiled into the DLL!
+Making it hassle-free for operations without the need for external dependencies.